dylan-sloan/MovieSafe/README.md

 - Automatic in-browser storage
 - Clicking on the movie title will take you to the movie's Google page
 - Clear watched movies from your list
-- Collection page to keep track of watched movies (in development)
+- Collection page to keep a history of watched movies

 ## Photos